Designing an e-commerce experience from research to screens — for an audience of passionate, picky dog parents

 While Nino’s Closet was a concept project, the response was anything but hypothetical.

-💬 100% of users I interviewed or surveyed said they’d shop from it — no questions asked.
+💬 100% of the people I interviewed or surveyed said they’d shop from it — no questions asked.

 That kind of feedback, especially in a niche market, signals strong product-market fit and clear user resonance from day one.